 Furthermore, researchers believe the drug can reverse failing memory by targeting specific cells involved in learning and memory and rejuvenating them.
 Thus, they suggest that this new drug, a derivative of benzodiazepine, could prevent memory loss at the beginning of Alzheimer’s and potentially delay its onset for adults aged above 55 years.

 Dementia and Alzheimer’s Prevention

-Investigating how to prevent Alzheimer’s, researchers from the Alzheimer’s Disease Cooperative Study conducted another clinical trial called the A4 trial (Anti-Amyloid Treatment in Asymptomatic Alzheimer’s).
+Investigating how to prevent Alzheimer’s, researchers conducted another clinical trial called the A4 trial (Anti-Amyloid Treatment in Asymptomatic Alzheimer’s).

 Though there’s no certain method to prevent dementia, the evidence is strong that people can decrease their risk by making fundamental lifestyle changes.
 Keeping their brains active, getting regular physical exercise, and consuming a healthy diet may lessen the risk of developing Alzheimer’s and other kinds of dementia.

 Every person with dementia experiences the disease differently.
 However, people tend to follow a similar trajectory from the beginning of the illness to its end.
 Instead of merely using mild, middle, and late stage, the Global Deterioration Scale (GDS)/Reisberg Scale was introduced to present the brain impairment in a more comprehensive manner.

 The 7 dementia stages according to the GDS are as follows: